 Potential causes of SIB include:

-- Medical Causes: Some individuals with ASD use SIB as a way to mediate pain.
-By stimulating pain in a controlled way (through the SIB), the individual seeks to mask another pain, such as an ear infection, toothache, headache, or constipation.
+- Medical Causes: For some individuals on the autism spectrum, SIB may be a way to mediate pain.
+By stimulating pain in a controlled way (through the SIB), the individual seeks to mask another source of pain, such as an ear infection, toothache, headache, or constipation.
 Additionally, what appears to be SIBs may actually be involuntary movements, which may be accompanying a seizure.

 - Genetic Predisposition: Research has shown that some individuals’ genes may make them more likely to have SIBs.
 In particular, those with certain genetic syndromes, such as Lesch-Nyhan, Prader-Willi, Smith-Magenis, de Lange, and Fragile X, are more likely to have SIBs.